 Know your course

 Have a look at how the course is structured.
-The NEBOSH National/International General Certificate (NGC/IGC) follows a syllabus set out by NEBOSH, so it is a good idea to follow this in the order it is presented in.
+The NEBOSH General Certificate follows a syllabus set out by NEBOSH, so it is a good idea to follow this in the order it is presented in.
 Also, utilise the learning outcomes to structure your study.
 These provide a brief synopsis of what you should achieve at the end of that section and gives you a good indication of what is ahead.
 Checking yourself against these at the end is a good revision tool.
 Take a look here to find out more about NEBOSH General Certificate.

 Being realistic about how much time you can devote to your studies is also a crucial factor in successful online learning.
 Use the guided learning hours set against your course, and try to achieve the set amount, or as close to it as possible.
-NEBOSH recommend 130 hours for the NGC/IGC.
-You have access to the course for one year, so if you take the whole year to study, this equates to roughly 2.5 hours per week.
+NEBOSH recommends 113 hours for the NEBOSH General Certificate.
+You have access to the course for one year, so if you take the whole year to study, this equates to roughly 2 hours per week.
 However, you can complete the course and take exams to suit your own pace.

 Think about setting aside a morning of a weekend or an hour per night, but make sure it's achievable and you have time to catch up if something else comes up.